bsc-pm-ompss-at-fpga/nanos6-fpga/docs/ctf/Developer.md

 Even another option is to decouple HWC information form events.
 This means that events would no longer have a HWC context, but we would have an exclusive tracepoint used to emit HWC information only.
-This is the most flexible option to dyanmically decide whether to emit HWC information at one point or not, but this would increase even more the CTF trace size, given that each of this tracepoints would have its own timestamp and event id.
+This is the most flexible option to dynamically decide whether to emit HWC information at one point or not, but this would increase even more the CTF trace size, given that each of this tracepoints would have its own timestamp and event id.
 Instead, service HWC information into other event's context allows us to "reuse" an already existing event.

 The easiest solution (and the one implemented) is to duplicate the event's definition for the worker thread stream but without HWC information.